amaothree/amaothree.github.io/content/en/about.md

 I am studying for Master degree of Distributed Systems in KTH Royal Institute of Technology.

-I am a believer/user of Arch Linux, I dare not presume to say I am well-known Linux, I had used Arch Linux as my main system for 3 years, then I switch back to the Microsoft Windows after Microsoft began to do some right things.
+I am a enthusiasts of Arch Linux, I had used Arch Linux as my main system for 3 years, then I switch back to the Microsoft Windows after Microsoft began to do some right things.
 Now I work on Arch Linux as WSL and a plan-b system.

 I was a crazy fun of Touhou Project.
 My favorite animation is CLANNAD and EVA.
 CLANNAD helped me to develop the right outlook when I was in junior and senior high school.
 EVA let me keep thinking the relation between the world(god) and us(human).